jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 strings begin with a candidate prefix.
 IDPFs are private in the sense that each Aggregators learning nothing about the underlying inputs beyond the value of this sum.
-However, IDPFs on their own do not provide robustness: it is possible for a malicious to Client to fool the Aggregators into accepting mal-formed counter (i.e., a value other than `0` or `1`).
+However, IDPFs on their own do not provide robustness: it is possible for a malicious to Client to fool the Aggregators into accepting malformed counter (i.e., a value other than `0` or `1`).

+### Verifiable DPF (VDPF) {#vdpf}

+In the presence of a malicious client, standard DPFs and IDPFs suffer from malicious clients, who can completely corrupt the result by sending corrupt DPF keys.
+Even worse, malicious clients can craft the keys and manipulate the statistics without the servers’ knowledge.
+Verifiable DPF (VDPF) {{CP22}} build on standard DPFs and ensure that a DPF key is well-formed using hashing-based techniques.

+### Verifiable Incremental DPF (VIDPF) {#vidpf}

-Mouris et al. {{MST23}} describe an extension called Verifiable IDPF (VIDPF) that endows this basic scheme with two properties, both of are used in Mastic to achieve robustness:
+Mouris et al. {{MST23}} describe an extension of IDPF and VDPF called Verifiable IDPF (VIDPF) that allows verifying that clients’ inputs are valid by relying on hashing while preserving the client’s input privacy.
+VIDPF endows this basic scheme with two properties, both of are used in Mastic to achieve robustness:

-1. One-hot Verifiability: TODO(cjpatton)

-1. Path Verifiability: TODO(cjpatton)
+1. **One-hot Verifiability:** The verifiability property of VIDPF ensures that if two proofs (`proof_0` and `proof_1`) for a given level `k` are the same, then there is at most one value at that level (i.e., of length `k`) in the VIDPF tree whose evaluation outputs `beta`.

+1. **Path Verifiability:** The One-hot Verifiability property alone is not sufficient to guarantee that the keys are well formed.
+The Aggregators still need to verify that: a) the non-zero values `beta` of the Client are across a single path in the tree, and b) the value of the root node is correctly propagated down the VIDPF tree.
+For example, if the root value is `beta`, then there is only a single path from root to the leaves with `beta` values.

 > TODO(cjpatton) Define syntax and give overview of design.
 Point to reference
 > implementation for details.